GoogleChrome/web.dev/content/discoverable/tell-search-engine-canonical-url/index.md

 and mobile versions of a product page are often considered duplicates.
 Search engines select one of the pages as the primary, canonical, version and crawl that one more, while crawling the other ones less frequently.
-Crawling is how search engines update their index of content on the web.
-You can give search engines information about your preferred canonical URL.
+Crawling is how search engines update their index of content on the web, and by providing search engines information about your preferred canonical URL you're helping search engines display the correct URL to users.

 ## Measure

-Lighthouse displays the following failed audit if your content is difficult for search engines to understand: "Document doesn't have a valid rel=canonical".
+Lighthouse displays the following failed audit if your duplicate URLs are difficult for search engines to understand: "Document doesn't have a valid rel=canonical".

 ## Decide which URL is the canonical version